Aciz/et-map-source-rebuilds/README.md

 # License

 W:ET map sources are licensed under the original EULA ([License.rtf](https://github.com/Aciz/et-map-source-rebuilds/blob/master/License.rtf), included in the repository).
-Everything else is licensed under the MIT license.
+Everything else is licensed under the Creative Commons Zero license (aka CC0).
+Should any of the original authors of the maps I am hosting here have a problem with the work I have put up here, please reach out to me.